 Even though I prefer the views of the Hwy 1 Drive through Big Sur to this one, it’s still a beautiful area and I’m glad I got to shoot the iconic Lone Cypress photo.
 Since it was a cloudy day, I may have to go back when there’s sunnier weather for another chance at sunset (or perhaps some astrophotography!).

 Did you enjoy this post?
-We’d love for you to pin it for later.
+Pin it for later

-Esther and Jacob are the founders of Local Adventurer, which is one of the top 50 travel blogs in the world.
-They believe that adventure can be found both near and far and hope to inspire others to explore locally.
-They move to a new city every year and currently live in Portland, Oregon.
+Esther and Jacob are the founders of Local Adventurer, one of the top 5 travel blogs in the US.
+They believe that adventure can be found near and far and hope to inspire others to explore locally.
+They explore a new city in depth every year and currently base themselves in Las Vegas.